 These amounts must be rolled over into the Plan within 60 days from the date they are distributed to you.
-You also may request that these amounts be rolled directly over from a prior employer's Puerto Rico tax-qualified plan through a direct transfer.
+You also may request that these amounts be directly rolled over into the Plan from a prior employer's Puerto Rico taxqualified plan through a direct transfer.